ZhmYe/AILab5/README.md

   - `all`

-    In this operation modes,the code will **train the model on all original train data**.Finally,the code will save the best model in `/model/best_model_with_all_train.pth`.
+    In this operation mode,the code will **train the model on all original train data**.Finally,the code will save the best model in `/model/best_model_with_all_train.pth`.

-    To run this operation modes,you can run following script on cmd:
+    To run this operation mode,you can run following script on cmd:

     ```
     python main.py -run_type train -train_type all